Island Social Trends

 Ms Brooke was nominated in 2023 for a Jack Webster Foundation award that each year recognizes a woman who contributes to her community through full-time journalism.

-Mary P Brooke reports with the BC Legislative Press Gallery as well as covering key aspects of local and regional news.
+Mary P Brooke reports alongside the BC Legislative Press Gallery as well as covering key aspects of local and regional news.

 Mary believes that a community that knows itself makes better decisions for its residents and businesses and has a greater opportunity for achieving more sustainable directions.
 Journalism in support of a knowledge-based society is her personal leadership contribution to the socioeconomic ecology of the west shore and south Vancouver Island region.